shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 __Security problem :__
-- Client can disable javascript to avoid validation, which can cause the application to allow  malicious payload and bypass the restriction imposed by the application
+- A client can disable javascript to avoid validation, which can cause the application to allow malicious payload and bypass the restriction imposed by the application.
-- The payload is sent using GET request (which can be observed from network tab)
+- The payload is sent using GET request (which can be observed from the network tab).

 ```php
 GET /htdocs/login.php?username=alex&password=test123
 ```

-The above request can be captured and replayed without the need to enter the input in the form, which bypasses the imposed restriction
+The above request can be captured and replayed without the need to enter the input in the form, which bypasses the imposed restriction.

 __2.__
-    - __Step 1:__ capture the URL on login page on submit
+    - __Step 1:__ capture the URL on login page on submit.
-    - __Step 2:__ modify the parameters (`username` and `password`) and submit through   browser or web proxy(in our case- ___burpsuite___)
+    - __Step 2:__ modify the parameters (`username` and `password`) and submit through   browser or web proxy(in our case- ___burpsuite___).
     - __Step 3:__ send the request from the burpsuite and reload the page.
     - Payload used:

 ```php
 /htdocs/login.php?username=alex'%23&password=test123
 ```
-> `%23` represents `#` to comment the succeding parameters
+> `%23` represents `#` to comment the succeding parameters.

 ![validation-bypass](assets/validation_bypass.PNG)

 3. __Better solution:__
-    - Validate the user input on the server side and return if input is other than the whitelisted characters
+    - Validate the user input on the server-side and return if the input is other than the whitelisted characters.

     __Replace:__
     ```php